utsaslab/nofs/README.md

 #### Caveats

 This version of the code does not contain block offsets.
 Backpointers only contain inode numbers.
 We intend to clean up and upload the version that includes block offsets soon.
 The code is a bit more verbose than strictly required as many functions were introduced purely for debugging purposes.

+Note that the code is provided "as is": compiling and running the code will require some tweaking based on the operating system environment.
+The file system is only meant as a prototype and not meant for production use in any way.